Another Loss To Alzheimer’s: The Faith of John Joe Vaughan – A Celebration of Strength, Life and Love That Lies Within.

 Yet now I’m feeling a bit alone in the throes of losing my friend.

 Logan Airport was no brief encounter.
 John Joe invited me, along with my wife Mary Catherine and some family members, to spend a week that summer writing and just hanging with him over a few pints at his family’s summer cottage on the Irish Sea in the fishing village of Duncannon, out on a peninsula at the mouth of rivers Barrow, Nore, and Suir.
 The rivers overlook the majestic 800-year-old Hook Head Lighthouse.
-It’s one of the oldest working lighthouses in the world where legend has it that monks from the nearby Dubhan monastery lit fires in the fifth century to warn ships of the treacherous rocks.
+It’s one of the oldest working lighthouses in the world, where legend has it that monks from the nearby Dubhan monastery lit fires in the fifth century to warn ships of the treacherous rocks.
 Today, the Fresnel lens flashes every three seconds; I counted the blinks in my bedroom each night as I tried to sleep, captivated by the night sky flecked with infinite specks of white, reflecting on the lighthouse and the craggy peninsula just across from the narrow strait called Crooke.
 It’s a place where, in the mid-1600s, British military tactician Oliver Cromwell, charged with defeating Ireland’s rebellious Confederate Coalition, declared that he would take the country “by Hook or by Crooke,” a declaration that would last in the vernacular for hundreds of years.

 And so, John Joe and I met by Hook or by Crooke in County Wexford where my mother’s family hailed.
-John Joe’s mother also died of Alzheimer’s and his older brother was stricken with the disease, as well.
+John Joe’s mother also died of Alzheimer’s, and his older brother was stricken with the disease, as well.

 “I’m emotional about this,” John Joe tells me.
 “I can’t control that; it’s the card I was dealt.
 What can you do about it?
 I refuse to give in.
 So, I fight on.
 I retreat into myself and fight on.
 It makes me nervous—the progression I have to face.”

 Once quick-witted, gifted with the Irish natter, and an accomplished oil painter, John Joe is now slower to the draw, yet in the past, he tried to use humor to make fun of the fact that he can’t remember.
 A notable man, an incredible teacher to his children, his students, and to me, John Joe always had a fascination with the world beyond.
 He often encouraged those around him to open their minds to broader horizons.
-Now his world is shrinking in disturbing ways—the muscle memory is gone; the indelible images of the past, analogous to a palate of oil colors ready to paint a canvas, are lost.
+Now his world is shrinking in disturbing ways—the muscle memory is gone; the indelible images of the past, analogous to a palette of oil colors ready to paint a canvas, are lost.

-John Joe has always been a warrior—an artistic soft side and a thriving right brain until recently that guided him back to his love of art, a self-healing therapy for the ravages of a disease that robs a sense of self.
+John Joe has always been a warrior—an artistic soft side and a thriving right brain, until recently, that guided him back to his love of art, a self-healing therapy for the ravages of a disease that robs a sense of self.
 He used to spend hours painting in oils; it was a passion, yet a challenge, remembering what colors to use.
 He devised a scheme of selecting the proper oil colors and labeling the colors to choose the right ones.

-Art—whether painting, music, or writing— stimulates the brain, stirs memories and reduces agitation caused by Alzheimer’s.
+Art—whether painting, music, or writing— stimulates the brain, stirs memories, and reduces agitation caused by Alzheimer’s.
 By his own admission that day, John Joe is no Michelangelo, yet his work is inspiring in so many ways.
 Upon my visit to Duncannon, he presented me with an impressive painting of Hook Head Light.
 It hangs now in my studio.

 What hasn’t changed about John Joe is his heart.
 Alzheimer’s drives one from the mind to the place of the heart, the soul.
 “I may have tears in my eyes,” he says before we leave the pub, “but I’m not crying out of sorrow.
 It’s part of what I’ve been handed.
 I was blessed with a good family that gives me strength.
 I have no cause for complaint.
 I laugh, like you, at how long it takes me to remember.”